Zhang-Fan-git/EVCS-wind-and-solar/README.md

 - A lower Gini value indicates more equitable distribution.

 **Note**:
-While the method applies to all three regions, this notebook demonstrates the calculation using **the United States as an example** due to data availability and consistency.
+While the method applies to all three regions, this notebook demonstrates the calculation using **USA as an example** due to data availability and consistency.
 The same workflow can be adapted for China and Europe.

 ---